 1. Reduce Your Household Expenses.

-For example, if you are a first-time home buyer (or even an empty nester), be open to the idea of purchasing a duplex or other multifamily property instead of a typical single family residence.
+If you are a first-time home buyer (or even an empty nester), be open to the idea of purchasing a duplex or other multifamily property instead of a typical single-family residence.
 This way, you can live in one unit and rent out the other for income.

 2. Increase Your Formal AND Financial Education.

 Did you know that earning a bachelor’s degree can increase your income by $25,000 annually?
 Plus, it gets better:

 According to Census Data, earning a graduate degree will net a person another $20,000 per year — that’s $45,000 more, year after year!

 Now, don’t complain about the high cost of education or how “hard” it is to go back to school.
 My former neighbor was in her 50s, running her own business and attending?graduate school part-time.
 It’s never to late!

 It’s also important to keep in mind that universities do NOT teach people how to get rich.
 So on top of your formal education, start taking classes about investing.